DataFire/Integrations/integrations/generated/azure_cosmos_db/README.md

   * type `string`: The type of Azure resource.

 ### Tags
 * Tags `object`: Tags are a list of key-value pairs that describe the resource.
 These tags can be used in viewing and grouping this resource (across resource groups).
 A maximum of 15 tags can be provided for a resource.
 Each tag must have a key no greater than 128 characters and value no greater than 256 characters.
+For example, the default experience for a template type is set with "defaultExperience": "Cassandra".
+Current "defaultExperience" values also include "Table", "Graph", "DocumentDB", and "MongoDB".

 ### UnitType
 * UnitType `string` (values: Count, Bytes, Seconds, Percent, CountPerSecond, BytesPerSecond, Milliseconds): The unit of the metric.